Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Introduction

 The paper is organized as follows.
 Section 2 contains preliminaries (necessary definitions and facts).
-All of our analysis relies heavily on the following useful fact: While the full permutation symmetry of the free boundary condition measure is lost in general, all the $q\times q$ transition matrices which arise in the description of the TISGMs posses a $2\times 2$ block-structure.
+All of our analysis relies heavily on the following useful fact: While the full permutation symmetry of the free boundary condition measure is lost in general, all the $q\times q$ transition matrices which arise in the description of the TISGMs possess a $2\times 2$ block-structure.
 All possible sizes of blocks can appear, and labels within the blocks are equivalent.
-This corresponds to a decomposition of the $q$ spin-labels into two classes $1'$ and $2'$, one of $m$ elements, the other one of $q-m$ elements, with $m\leq q/2$.
-Such a structure invites the study of the associated fuzzy map (see \cite{Ha03}, \cite{HaKu04}) which identifies the spin-values within the classes, and which maps the initial Markov chain to a coarse-grained or fuzzy Markov chain with spin labels $1',2'$.
-It is interesting to note that this Markov chain can be interpreted as a splitting Gibbs measure for an effective Ising Hamiltonian, and that this Hamiltonian is independent of the choice of the initial Gibbs measure (within the class indexed by $m$).
-Such a result, namely the independence of the Hamiltonian for a transformed (renormalized) Gibbs measure of the phase, if this renormalized Hamiltonian exists at all, is known to be true for lattice models \cite{EnFeSo93, Ku04} with proofs which are based on the variational principle and hence do not directly apply to trees.
+This corresponds to a decomposition of the $q$ spin-labels into two classes $1'$ and $2'$, one of $m$ elements, the other one of $q-m$ elements, with $m\leq q/2$\footnote{See \cite[Corollary 2]{KRK} for the reason why we can assume that $m\leq q/2$.
+Indeed, the measures corresponding to $m>q/2$ will coincide, by the symmetry of the model, with other measures given for $m\leq q/2$.}.
+Such a structure invites the study of the associated fuzzy map (see \cite{Ha03}, \cite{HaKu04}) which identifies the spin-values within the classes, and which maps the Markov chain to a coarse-grained or fuzzy Markov chain with spin labels $1',2'$.
+It is interesting to note that this Markov chain can be interpreted as a splitting Gibbs measure for an effective Ising Hamiltonian with an external field, and that this Hamiltonian is independent of the choice of the Gibbs measure (within the class indexed by $m$).
+Such a result, namely the independence of the Hamiltonian for a transformed (renormalized) Gibbs measure of the phase, if this renormalized Hamiltonian exists at all, is known to be true for lattice models \cite{EnFeSo93, Ku04} with proofs which are based on the Gibbs variational principle which holds for lattice systems but does not exist on trees.\footnote{ For lattice measures there is the well-defined notion of relative entropy density $h(\mu|\nu)$ between two infinite-volume measures. $h(\mu|\nu)$ is obtained as a finite-volume limit.
+It is well-defined if $\nu$ is a translation-invariant Gibbs measure, and $\mu$ is any translation-invariant measure.
+The part of the variational principle in the infinite volume which is relevant here states the following: If $\nu$ is a Gibbs measure, $\mu$ is a translation-invariant measure, and $h(\mu|\nu)=0$ then $\mu$ is also Gibbs measure for the same specification as $\nu$ (see \cite{EnFeSo93}).
+On trees boundary-term contributions to the energy for finite subtrees are of no smaller order than the volume terms.
+This causes problems for the definition of the relative entropy density, and the variational principle does not exist.}

+Furthermore, \cite{EE} provides an explicit counterexample for such a theorem to hold in full generality, by showing that the Gibbs property of a time-evolved Ising tree measure does depend on the phase of the Ising model, in certain parameter regimes.
+It would be very interesting nevertheless to understand better to what extent the phenomenon of independence of the renormalized Hamiltonian of the phase for measures on trees we find here might generalize beyond the case we find in our example.